Kings beat Blackhawks 6-3 to halt 10-game losing streak

 Chicago trailed 3-0 late in the first period, but rallied in the second.
 Kempe put Los Angeles ahead for good when he scored off a pass from Jonny Brodzinski at 8:08 of the second.

+“The last couple of games, it’s been tight and we haven’t really got a bounce this way.
+Just kept battling through it and tonight we got a lot of those as a team,” Kempe said.
+“That’s kind of what we needed to get going here and it was a perfect game.
+Everybody has to step up the way they did tonight and hopefully we can keep it going.”

-Leipsic made it 5-3 on a one-timer from Kovalchuk 4:54 into the third, and Brown got his second goal at 18:07.
+Leipsic made it 5-3 on a one-timer from Kovalchuk 4:54 into the third, and Brown got his second goal at 18:07 while playing in his 1,100th career game.

+It was the 276th career goal for Brown, passing Butch Goring for sixth-most in Kings history.

 Perlini had cut the deficit to 3-2 at 2:06 of the second, with Crawford’s stretch pass setting up his breakaway and sixth goal of the season.
 Connor Murphy tied it 3-all at 6:57.